StydeNet/html/README.md

 This package contains a collection of Laravel PHP classes designed to generate common HTML components, such as:

-* Menus
+* Menus.
-* Alert messages
+* Alert messages.
-* Form fields
+* Form fields.
-* Collection of radios and checkboxes
+* Collection of radios and checkboxes.

 This is an extension of the Laravel Collective [HTML package](https://github.com/laravelcollective/html) and will be very useful if you are working on a custom CMS, an admin panel or basically any project that needs to generate HTML dynamically.